The Stochastic-Quantum Theorem: Proof of the Theorem

-This classical wave function is the starting place for a representation of classical deterministic physics known popularly as the \emph{\textquoteleft Koopman-von Neumann\textquoteright{} formulation}, due to its superficial resemblance to work by Koopman~\citep{Koopman:1931hsatihs} and von Neumann~\citep{vonNeumann:1932zoidkm,vonNeumann:1932zzazo} in the 1930s.
-However, as pointed out explicitly in \citep{JordanSudarshan:1961dmdoqm}, Koopman and von Neumann were actually using Hilbert spaces to represent observables, rather than to represent probability distributions.
-The formulation of classical physics in terms of \textquoteleft classical wave functions\textquoteright{} is more properly due to Schönberg~\citep{Schoenberg:1953aosqmttcsmii}, Loinger~\citep{Loinger:1962ggale}, Della Riccia and Wiener~\citep{DellaRicciaWiener:1966wmicpsbmaqt}, and Sudarshan~\citep{Sudarshan:1976ibcaqsatmoqo}.
+This classical wave function is the starting place for a representation of classical deterministic physics known popularly as the \textquoteleft Koopman-von Neumann\textquoteright{} formulation, due to its superficial resemblance to work by Koopman (1931) and von Neumann (1932a, 1932b) in the 1930s.
+However, as pointed out explicitly by Jordan and Sudarshan (1961) , and in other work (Barandes 2026) , Koopman and von Neumann were actually using Hilbert spaces to represent \emph{observables}, rather than to represent \emph{probability distributions}.
+The formulation of classical physics in terms of \textquoteleft classical wave functions\textquoteright{} is more properly due to Schönberg (1953) , Loinger (1962) , Della Riccia and Wiener (1966) , and Sudarshan (1976) .